Pacific Motorway (Sydney–Newcastle): Northern extension to Raymond Terrace

-Originally part of the upgrade of the Pacific Highway but now a separate project, an extension of the Pacific Motorway is proposed to be constructed between the existing northern end and the Raymond Terrace bypass of the Pacific Highway.
-This section of John Renshaw Drive and the Pacific Highway between these two points is currently a major bottleneck during holiday and long weekend periods, with delays lasting hours not uncommon.
-The layout of the twin bridges across the Hunter River at Hexham was designed primarily for local traffic to and from Newcastle, rather than to connect the Pacific Highway north of Newcastle to the freeway.
+Originally part of the upgrade of Pacific Highway but now a separate project, an extension of Pacific Motorway is currently under construction to extend the Pacific Motorway from the current northern end of the motorway in Beresfield to Raymond Terrace which will bypass the Pacific Highway.
+This section of John Renshaw Drive and Pacific Highway between these two points is currently a major bottleneck during holiday and long weekend periods, with delays lasting hours not uncommon.
+The layout of the twin bridges across the Hunter River at Hexham was designed primarily for local traffic to and from Newcastle, rather than to connect Pacific Highway north of Newcastle to the freeway.

 The Environment Impact Statement (EIS) of the extension was released in July 2021.
 The extension is expected to be completed by 2028.
+Construction formally commenced in January 2024.

 Traffic disruption

-Other than the Pacific Highway, which the freeway has superseded, the freeway is the only direct route between Sydney and the Central Coast, and is the major road route for road transport from Sydney to the Hunter region, northern NSW and Queensland.
-The freeway thus carries a heavy mix of commuter traffic, road freight transport, and (periodically) holiday and recreational travellers.
+Other than Pacific Highway, which the motorway has superseded, the motorway is the only direct route between Sydney and the Central Coast, and is the major road route for road transport from Sydney to the Central Coast, Hunter, Mid North Coast, Northern Rivers and Queensland.
+The motorway thus carries a heavy mix of commuter traffic, road freight transport, and (periodically) holiday and recreational travellers.
 It often suffers from traffic disruptions, generally associated with traffic volume and congestion related to on-road breakdowns and vehicle accidents, or natural disasters (in particular, bushfire).

-In addition traffic on the freeway is frequently affected by vehicle crashes, often involving trucks.
-These events have encouraged the NSW motoring organisation NRMA to call for more freight to be moved by rail to reduce the number of trucks using the freeway.
+In addition traffic on the motorway is frequently affected by vehicle crashes, often involving trucks.
+These events have encouraged the NSW motoring organisation NRMA to call for more freight to be moved by rail to reduce the number of trucks using the motorway.

-Bushfires have caused closure of the freeway and the nearby railway line and Pacific Highway between Sydney and the Hawkesbury River on a number of occasions.
+Bushfires have caused closure of the motorway and the nearby railway line and Pacific Highway between Sydney and the Hawkesbury River on a number of occasions.
 One such event of this type was recorded on 21 and 22 January 2007, when a fire broke out in the adjoining Ku-ring-gai Chase National Park.
 The fire forced the closure of the two roads and the railway line between Sydney and the Central Coast, resulting in extended disruption to traffic flow.

 Because of the frequency of these disruptions to traffic flow, arguments for a second major freeway north from the Sydney metropolitan area continue to be pushed forward.
 However topography and resultant cost rules this out for practical purposes, other than indirect routes crossing the Hawkesbury in the vicinity of Wiseman's Ferry, some 30 km upstream of the current crossing.

-Following criticism of significant delays due to accidents and blockages, the NSW Roads and Traffic Authority announced in 2010 that it was undertaking a $28 million emergency plan for the freeway which involved the development of a 40 km/h contraflow traffic scheme to allow vehicles to travel around an accident.
+Following criticism of significant delays due to accidents and blockages, the NSW Roads and Traffic Authority announced in 2010 that it was undertaking a $28 million emergency plan for the motorway which involved the development of a 40 km/h contraflow traffic scheme to allow vehicles to travel around an accident.